 Scheduling: You can pinpoint the scheduling of your ads to 15-minute increments throughout the day.
 You can also adjust your campaign settings to serve your ads during days of the week or hours of the day that your local stores are open for business.

-Audience: You can target demographics like age and gender to connect with customers who are part of a unique segment.
+Audience targeting: You can target for demographics (age and gender) to connect with customers who are part of a unique segment.

 You can create your own keyword lists, or use the Bing Ads keyword research tools to identify effective keywords and keyword bids.
 Creating an effective keyword list is important.
 You may have a great targeting strategy, but without a great keyword list, customers may never see your ads.
 Bing Ads tools help to get suggestions for more keywords you might not have thought of.